 Goals

+1. Know user perceptions of our idea.
 2. Gain insights and feedback on the initial prototype for iteration.

 Method

-• We presented our design and a brief tutorial, and required users to complete some tasks using the prototype.
+• We presented our design and a brief tutorial, and required users to complete some tasks using the prototype. • We listened to user feedback, discussed and recorded testing videos to gain insights into our design.

 Key Insights